A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions: Results

 \subsection{Descriptive Analysis of Ex-Gaussian Parameters and Shape Statistics}

-This section includes two sets of descriptive results: First, the results for cluster-type related parameters, mean and standard deviation of the Ex-Gaussian SSRT; Second, the results for cluster-type related shape statistics of skewness and kurtosis of the involved random variables.
+This section includes two sets of descriptive results: First, the results for cluster-type related parameters, the mean and standard deviation of the Ex-Gaussian SSRT; Second, the results for cluster-type related shape statistics skewness and kurtosis of the involved random variables.
+Throughout these results, as it is shown in Figure 3, the parameters $(\mu,\sigma,\tau)$ refer to the mean posterior estimates of the random variables $(\mu,\sigma,\tau)$ in the TSBPA, respectively.
 Table 2. presents the descriptive results for the type-A, type-B, single, and mixture fitted SSRT Ex-Gaussian random variable using IBPA\footnote{See Supplementary Material (Table 1) for parameter estimates across the three cluster types.}.
-As it is shown, while there is no significant difference between mean posterior of parameters $\theta=(\mu,\sigma,\tau)$ as well as mean and standard deviation between cluster type SSRTs, the mentioned list of quantities of both cluster type SSRTs are significantly larger than the one of single SSRT.
+As it is shown, there is no significant difference between parameters $\theta=(\mu,\sigma,\tau)$, mean and standard deviation between cluster type SSRTs.
+However, the mentioned list of both cluster types of SSRTs is significantly larger than the single SSRT.
 Hence, we conclude at this stage that the mean of mixture SSRT is significantly larger than the one of single SSRT.
 This result is consistent with the frequentist approach \cite{I14}.
-However, it is observed that the variance has significantly increased and consequently the precision has significantly decreased.
-We remind the reader that the mean and standard deviation of type-A SSRT and type-B SSRT are significantly different than those of single SSRT.
-Thus, the study SST data provides an example of the case of violated assumption of equal impact of the preceding trial type (go/stop) on the current stop trial SSRT .
-Otherwise, all these descriptive statistics would have been equal across type-A, type-B and type-S single SST clusters.
+However, it is observed that the variance has significantly increased, and consequently, the precision has significantly decreased.
+We remind the reader that there are two evidences for violation of the assumption of equal impact of the preceding trial type (go/stop) on the current stop trial SSRT: First, despite the non-significant results presented in Table 2 (Panel(b): Type B vs. Type A) the mean type-B SSRT has a non-identity linear relationship with mean type-A SSRT ($mean.SSRT_{Bi}=\beta_0+\beta_1.mean.SSRT_{Ai}+\epsilon_i:\epsilon_i\sim N(0,\sigma_{e}^{2}), \beta_0=96.2,$ $ (95\%CI=(4.0,188.4)); \beta_1=0.53(95\%CI=(0.06,1.0))$,).
+Otherwise, such a relationship must be identity linear; Second, the mean and standard deviation of type-A SSRT and type-B SSRT are significantly different from those of single SSRT.
+Otherwise, all these descriptive statistics would have been equal across type-A, type-B, and type-S single SST clusters.

 Figure 4 shows the difference between skewness and kurtosis of fitted IBPA Ex-Gaussian SSRT random variables by cluster type.
-As shown in Figure 4 (a) while each of components of Mixture SSRT has smaller skewness versus the Single SSRT upon combination into Mixture SSRT, the resultant Mixture SSRT has significantly larger skewness compared to the Single SSRT.
+As shown in Figure 4 (a) while each of Mixture SSRT components has smaller or equal skewness versus the Single SSRT, upon combination into Mixture SSRT, the resultant Mixture SSRT has significantly larger skewness compared to the Single SSRT.
 Similar results hold for the case of kurtosis as shown in Figure 4 (b).